03 • 23 • 2020

 Plastic Pollution during the Pandemic: Reusables are Still Safe

 In this time of uncertainty, Surfrider’s first priority is the health and well-being of our communities and members.
 We hope that you and your loved ones are staying safe and healthy, and we are grateful to our frontline responders.
 As a community, we hope to navigate these uncharted waters together in a caring and compassionate manner.
-For more information about Surfrider’s national approach to the COVID-19 pandemic, read this recent blog from our Chief Executive Officer, Chad Nelsen.
+For more information about Surfrider’s national approach to the COVID-19 pandemic, read this blog from our Chief Executive Officer, Chad Nelsen.

 The Surfrider Foundation has been advocating for plastic pollution reduction through our Rise Above Plastics campaign for over a decade.
 Our efforts have resulted in bag laws and other policies that have encouraged reusable products instead of one-time, single-use products.
 These policies have been effective in reducing plastic consumption and are still viable.
 Just as we have become hyper-vigilant about cleaning everything else that we touch, we must do the same with our reusable bags, cups, and other items.